 You'll base your practice on the belief that the body has an instinctive ability to heal itself and that symptoms can be treated with non-conventional, complementary therapies.
 You'll focus on addressing the underlying cause of illness and disease rather than simply suppressing the symptoms.
-Taking a holistic approach, you'll treat the client as a wholebeing, taking into account their individual lifestyle, diet, physical, and emotional wellbeing.
-This natural form of healthcare follows principles such as:
+Taking a holistic approach, you'll treat the client as a whole being, taking into account their individual lifestyle, diet, physical, and emotional wellbeing.

 Naturopaths can gain expertise in a range of safe and effective natural practices.
 You'll use hydrotherapy, fasting, exercise, massage, reflexology, lifestyle counselling, spiritual healing and more, depending on your qualifications.

 Methods of assessment and treatment will vary depending on the areas that you've trained in.
-In an initial assessment you use diagnostic tools such as iridology (looking into the iris), kinesiology, nail analysis and tongue, face and pulse examination (from traditional Chinese medicine).
 Naturopathic treatment can be used to help almost any health concern which doesn't require surgery.
 Common ailments that naturopathy is said to help with include chronic fatigue, irritable bowel syndrome, insomnia, skin conditions, anxiety and depression, high blood pressure, and adrenal fatigue.
 Practitioners may choose to specialise in specific areas.

 As a naturopath, you'll need to:

-- carry out initial 60-90 minute consultations to gain a detailed account of the person's condition, medical history, diet and lifestyle, and any conventional treatments that they may be taking
+- carry out initial consultations to gain a detailed account of the person's condition, medical history, diet and lifestyle, and any treatments they take

-- carry out more specific assessments using techniques such as iridology, or tongue and nail diagnosis to get a better picture of the complete state of health of the client
+- use techniques such as iridology, or tongue and nail diagnosis to get a better picture of the complete state of health of the client

 - if needed, carry out pathology testing such as hair, stool, or blood analysis